-You can rest assured that we’ve covered every base from our end that we possibly can with respect to ISAs, and are now well poised to bring you this game changer for investors in a clear and simple manner, while keeping you informed every step of the way.
+You can rest assured that we’ve covered every base from our end that we possibly can with respect to ISAs, and are now able to bring you this game changer for investors in a clear and simple manner, while keeping you informed every step of the way.
 We look forward to sharing in this exciting new chapter with you.

 If you wish to find out more about ISAs and peer-to-peer lending, please do consult our ultimate guide, which provides comprehensive answers to just about every question you may have.

 - Your updated guide to Innovative Finance ISAs

 - Cash ISA returns: The shame of high-street banks